bibek12345/DIPC/READMEFIRST.md

-# Oracle Database Cloud Service for DBAs Workshop
+# Oracle Data Integration Platform Cloud Service for DBAs Workshop

 ## How to use this workshop